AtlasXRInc/RealitySDK-Documentation/Documentation/Source/Documentation/Interactable/CreateFirearm.md

 - `RealityFirearm_AK47_Example`
 - `RealityFirearmDoubleBarrelSawedOff_Example`

-These are great references to understand weapon setup, components, and functionality.
+- `RealityFirearm_Revolver_Magnum_Example`

+These examples are excellent references for understanding weapon setup, components, and functionality.
+They also demonstrate how the modular system can be used to create specialized mechanisms or broader variations, such as the **Revolver** class, which extends the firearm system to include a physics based spinning cylinder.

 ---